brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 Unlike with inheritance, I can't mark `equals()`{:.language-cpp} as `override`.
 Indeed, there's no real way for `Eq` to signal what exactly its interface is!
 While `SeqNum` **explicitly** must inherit from `Eq<SeqNum>`{:.language-cpp}, it must **implicitly** implement the interface.
 We do still have to inherit from `Eq<T>`{:.language-cpp}, so this is an **intrusive** approach - and given the implicit nature of the interface is inherently **checked late**.

-But as demonstrated above, we can easily provide **associated functions** - which is one of the primary motivations for this particular design choice, and why things like `boost::iterator_facade`{:.language-cpp} are very useful.
+But as demonstrated above, we can easily provide **associated functions** - which is one of the primary motivations for this particular design choice, and why libraries like `boost::iterator_facade`{:.language-cpp} are very useful.

 ### Member and non-member functions